OpenBrickProtocolFoundation/oopetris/docs/switch.md

 Cross Compiling is only possible on linux-like systems.

-We use meson and cross-compilation files, everythind is wrapped into shell script, so you just need to run:
+We use meson and cross-compilation files, everything is wrapped into shell script, so you just need to run:

 ```bash